 Financial Support for Members

 Financial support is available for members of the Inn from a wide range of sources.
-The Inn enhanced the support available to members during the Covid19 pandemic, but there are also other sources of support that are accessible to members.

 Other Hardship Funds

 The Barristers Benevolent Association provides a hardship fund for past and present members of the Bar and judiciary in England and Wales.

 The Chartered Institute of Legal Executives Foundation also provides a hardship fund for members of CILEX or their dependents only.

 Lincoln’s Inn Scholarships are available for the South Eastern Circuit’s Advanced Advocacy Course.
 Additionally, we offer funding towards the cost of attending the Advanced International Advocacy Course at Keble College in Oxford, for members who undertake largely publicly funded work.

 We also provide grants to members undertaking pupillage.
 Pupillage Grants are means tested and only available to those who have a combined chambers award/guaranteed earnings of under £25,000 and/or will be undertaking predominantly publicly funded work.